octoleo/docker-rosariosis/README.md

 $ docker run -e "ROSARIOSIS_ADMIN_EMAIL=admin@example.com" -h `hostname -f` -d -p 80:80 --name rosariosis --link rosariosisdb:rosariosisdb rosariosis
 ```

-Port 80 will be exposed, so you can visit `localhost` to get started.
-The default username is `admin` and the default password is `admin`.
+Port 80 will be exposed, so you can visit `localhost/InstallDatabase.php` to get started.
+Default username and password: `admin`.

+Note: a `docker-compose.yml` file is available.

-## Enviroment Variables
+## Environment Variables

 The RosarioSIS image uses several environment variables which are easy to miss.
 While none of the variables are required, they may significantly aid you in using the image.